Fergarram/research-vault/🗂 Cognitive Resesarch/📁 Experiments/🔬 Experiment 001a - Ego Cells.md

 %%

-%%` @NOTES: Walls and limits — Are these place cells?` Initially, I was thinking that there shouldn't be a need to keep track of walls, but this turned out to be necessary.
+%%`Walls and limits — Are these place cells?` Initially, I was thinking that there shouldn't be a need to keep track of walls, but this turned out to be necessary.
 Raycasting means collision and a ray cannot go forever into a boundless canvas.
 At least mentally for me that's not the case when I look at a text file — I know it has a start and an end.
 This is an important concept.
 I don't know if or how it translates into cells but there has to be a connection.
 %%